Bonus: Download the purchase order implementation template

 Here is what that could look like:

-For example, in the case above – the blanket order is for $100,000, and till the time invoices are below $100,000, the buyer doesn’t need any further approvals.
+For example, in the case above – the blanket order is for $100,000, and until invoices are below $100,000, the buyer doesn’t need any further approvals.

-For example, in the case above – the blanket order is for $100,000, and till the time invoices are below $100,000, the buyer doesn’t need any further approvals.
+For example, in the case above – the blanket order is for $100,000, and until invoices are below $100,000, the buyer doesn’t need any further approvals.

 Let’s take another example where Procurement can use a Blanket order.